cogentcore/core/README.md

 # TODO

+* pick element in menu based on first letter -- maybe impl at layout level as lowpri and will work everywhere including treeview -- good idea..

 * scrollwheel needs to "catch" -- stick with initial scroll wheel element
-* only scroll if clicked into a widget.
+* only scroll if clicked into a widget (focus -- only for spinbox)

 * change 1 option valueview to just directly do that one option instead of pulling up menu.